Desmond Fitzpatrick: Second World War

 Fitzpatrick was promoted to captain on 1 September 1940.
 In 1941, his regiment was dispatched to Syria, with him as adjutant, to join Operation Exporter, the allied invasion of territory controlled by Vichy France in the Middle East.
 Fitzpatrick's regiment then participated in the Western Desert Campaign, in the reconnaissance role.
 After the operations there, he attended the British staff college at Haifa, and in June 1942 he became brigade major of the 2nd Armoured Brigade, where he helped to plan the Second Battle of El Alamein.
 After the battle, by which time he was a temporary major, Fitzpatrick was Mentioned in Despatches on 24 June 1943, and later appointed a Member of the Order of the British Empire (MBE), announced in the London Gazette in October 1943.
 By now he was an acting lieutenant colonel.
 The recommendation for the MBE credits his planning for he successful deployment of 2nd Armoured Brigade during the battle, and also comments on his "personal example, often under heavy shell fire" while at the Tactical HQ during the battle itself, from where he passed back valuable information to the higher-level formations which had a material effect on the outcome of the battle.

 Fitzpatrick next served as a staff officer with the US First Corps and in a position at the War Office, before rejoining his regiment in the Netherlands in 1944 and taking command of one of its squadrons.
 In 1945, he took command of the 8th King's Royal Irish Hussars, which served as the reconnaissance regiment of the 7th Armoured Division.
 While commanding the regiment, Fitzpatrick helped capture the heavily-defended town of Tostedt, personally leading several reconnaissance missions.
 Fitzpatrick's regiment also liberated the concentration camp at Fallingbostel, freeing 10,000 allied prisoners of war and 12,000 other prisoners.
 His regiment also liberated the Bergen-Belsen concentration camp.
-For his leadership during this period, by which time he was a temporary lieutenant colonel, he was appointed to the Distinguished Service Order on 14 July 1945.
+For his leadership during this period, by which time he was a temporary lieutenant colonel, he was appointed a Companion of the Distinguished Service Order on 14 July 1945.